Pushplaybang/ballyhoo/README.md

 Have something you think this needs or could use as an improvement, let me know.  add [an issue on github](https://github.com/Pushplaybang/ballyhoo/blob/master/ballyhoo.js) or fork and create a pull request.

+## Changelog
+This includes notable changes to the package

+0.0.4 - setup proper ES6 export

 ____